kubernetes/website/content/en/docs/concepts/extend-kubernetes/poseidon-firmament-alternate-scheduler.md

 **Current release of Poseidon-Firmament scheduler is an <code> alpha </code> release.**

-Poseidon-Firmament scheduler is an alternate scheduler that can be deployed alongside the default Kubernetes scheduler.
+The Poseidon-Firmament scheduler is an alternate scheduler that can be deployed alongside the default Kubernetes scheduler.

 {{% /capture %}}